jamescooke/flake8-aaa/docs/error_codes/AAA03-expected-1-blank-line-before-act-block.rst

         assert result == 'Hello World!\n'

-Alternatively, if you want the context manager to be treated as part of the Act block, the :ref:`"large" Act block style <act-block-style>` as mentioned above.
+Alternatively, if you want the context manager to be treated as part of the Act block, the :ref:`"large" Act block style <large-act-block-style>` as mentioned above.

 Rationale
 ---------